 Most book awards will subdivide books they consider into categories such as management or sales.
 The problem with this is, well … obvious.
 What category would you put a book on sales management?
 So instead of forcing submissions into a single limiting category, we have created our own categories for how we award winners (see below).
 Books are NOT submitted to a particular category.
 Instead they are simply submitted and we will award them based on the category we believe fits best.

 Books can be submitted directly by authors, publishers, publicists, moms or anyone else who believes a book might be a good candidate for an award.
 We don’t place artificial limits on books that can be submitted and we do consider EVERY book that is suggested to us.
-Given space considerations, we don’t always request a book to be sent – but to have one considered, just email firstname.lastname@example.org.
-Deadline to receive all submissions is November 1, 2019.
+Every year we also specifically approach certain authors and publishers to request books that we believe have strong merit for consideration in our awards program.
+Given space constraints, we don’t always request a book to be sent.
+If you would like to submit your book for consideration, just email email@example.com.

 It’s hard to say since we are always reading and evaluating – but our best guess is that we review about 400 titles every year and politely decline to review many others that aren’t a great fit for the awards.
 Making our list is highly competitive and we believe that’s an important element of keeping the quality of our winners high.